dahlsailrunner/knowyourtoolset-blog/content/2025/hello-ai-world-streaming.md

 ---
 title: "Hello, AI World and Streaming Content Between ASP.NET APIs and Angular"
 date: 2025-01-11T15:29:04-05:00
-description: "Getting a basic chat response from Azure OpenAI, providing it as a streamed response from an ASP.NET API, and then receiving and displaying it while streaming in an Angular app."
+summary: "Getting a basic chat response from Azure OpenAI, providing it as a streamed response from an ASP.NET API, and then receiving and displaying it while streaming in an Angular app."
 featured: true